Please contact me at: Blake@BlakeWard.com

 2005 - Present.
 Re-Think Collection is dedicated to the promotion of human rights.

-2012 - Present.
+2011 - Present.
 The Spirits Collection - Embracing negative space, this collection crosses over into the abstract and ethereal realms, offering partial figures with exposed interior landscapes.
 In 2013 Ward began working in collaboration with Boky Hackel as she shared her knowledge and experience as a conceptual artist and an old masters painting restorer.
 This series transcends the boundaries between the physical bodies in bronze and the self-knowledge and understanding of the ethereal realm.
-It is within this intreior space that the artwork speaks of the value and beauty of our inner selves.

 Holding to his appreciation of the human figure, Ward remains true to the representational quality and realistic proportions of traditional sculpture while further developing the partial figure as commentary on our human condition.